author logo, Pat Cryer, webmaster

 My grammar school in the 1950s arranged a number of extra-curricular activities, although I was only ever involved in three - see below.
 This was because extra-curricular activities tended to cost money, and it seemed that my parents were always saying that they couldn't afford things.
 How much this was true and how much simply a natural reaction to anything involving money, I do not know.
 Nevertheless, I only took part in extra-curricular activities that were reasonably local.

-There were certainly overseas visits.
-So other parents did pay.
-It is likely that they came from better-off families and that if Copthall had not been such a top grammar school, they would have paid for private education for their children.
-There were also cultural visits within the UK for the sixth form, but these were mainly for the girls who were taking subjects in the arts and humanities.
+There were certainly overseas visits for those whose parents did pay.
+It is likely that they came from families who, if Copthall had not been such a top grammar school, would have paid for private schools for their children.
+There were also cultural visits within the UK for the sixth form, but these were mainly for girls taking subjects in the arts and humanities.
 I was a science student.

 There were also after-school lessons to learn musical instruments, but that wasn't my forte because of my poor hearing - at that time undiagnosed.
 Anyway, they too would have cost money.